 Skip to main content

 NodeMod supports full Node.js debugging capabilities using the built-in inspector module.
-This allows you to debug your Half-Life plugins with modern development tools like Chrome DevTools or VS Code.
+This allows you to debug your code with modern development tools like Chrome DevTools or VS Code.

 Setting Up Debug Mode

-To enable debugging in your NodeMod plugin, add the following code to your main plugin file:
+To enable debugging, add the following code to your main entry file:

 import nodemodCore from '@nodemod/core';